 to significantly contribute to India’s overarching goal of skilling up its population, primarily by supporting and funding private sector activities in skill development programs.

-The National Skill Development Corporation (NSDC) was established to meet India’s expanding demand for skilled workers across sectors and narrow down the skills supply and demand gap and create a developing economy ecosystem.
+The National Skill Development Corporation (NSDC) was established to meet India’s expanding demand for skilled workers across sectors narrow down the skills supply and demand gap and create a developing economy ecosystem.

 - Upgrading skills to international standards.